numpy/numpy/doc/source/reference/c-api/generalized-ufuncs.rst

 .. warning::
     The function must never change a value in ``core_dim_sizes`` that is not -1 on input.
-Change such values will generally result in incorrect output from the ufunc, and could result in the Python interpreter crashing.
+Changing a value that was not -1 will generally result in incorrect output from the ufunc, and could result in the Python interpreter crashing.

-For example, consider the generalized ufunc ``conv1d`` for which the elementary function is to compute the "full" convolution of two one-dimensional arrays ``x`` and ``y`` with lengths ``m`` and ``n``, respectively.
+For example, consider the generalized ufunc ``conv1d`` for which the elementary function computes the "full" convolution of two one-dimensional arrays ``x`` and ``y`` with lengths ``m`` and ``n``, respectively.
 The output of this convolution has length ``m + n - 1``.
 To implement this as a generalized ufunc, the signature is set to ``(m),(n)->(p)``, and in the "hook" function, if the core dimension ``p`` is found to be -1, it is replaced with ``m + n - 1``.
-If ``p`` if *not* -1, it must be verified that the given value equals ``m + n - 1``.
+If ``p`` is *not* -1, it must be verified that the given value equals ``m + n - 1``.
 If it does not, the function must set an exception and return -1.
 For a meaningful result, the operation also requires that ``m + n`` is at least 1, i.e. both inputs can't have length 0.